European Carry-On Size Rules Explained (2026)

 Carry On Essentials

-If you want to see the suitcase we use across Europe and the small items that make packing easier, here is our full Carry On Essentials page.
-It includes the bag that fits overhead on all major European budget airlines along with the packing cubes and small travel gear we use on every trip.
+If you want to see the suitcase we use across Europe and the small items that make packing easier, visit our Carry-On Essentials page.
+It includes a bag that fits overhead on major European airlines, packing cubes and travel gear we use on every trip.